 2. Understand what your customers want

 Putting client needs first is the cornerstone to legal innovation.
-So when deciding on a legal strategy, lawyers better have a good understanding of what their clients are after.
+So when deciding on a legal strategy, lawyers better have a good understanding of what their clients are after, that is what legal design is all about.

 On the other hand, if you’re working in a legal department, you can simply ask the leadership department where the pain points are and how they would like to improve things.